pangbo-1988/data_diff/readme.md

 After the website is updated with new url and features.
 User crawl the website again, and process the results in the same way.

-Then this tool is able to show the changes of the website by checking the difference of each data pair.
+Then this tool is able to show changes of the website by checking the difference of each data pair.

 ---